Courtesy, U.S. Naval War College

 The body cannot go where the brain has never been.
 Learning the knowledge and developing the skills to treat serious trauma will help save lives, including your own.

-About the Author Mr. Warren is the Vice President and Director of Training for Strategos International and began his 27- year law enforcement career in the U.S. Army Military Police Corps.
+Mr. Warren is the Vice President and Director of Training for Strategos International and began his 27- year law enforcement career in the U.S. Army Military Police Corps.
 He has experience as an undercover operative, a tactical team member, and an instructor.
 He has been involved in the planning, implementation, and execution of hundreds of high-risk arrests, and spent five years with a large multi- agency task force working as an undercover operative and team leader.
 Mr. Warren was the Firearms/Use-of-Force Program Manager for his department prior to retiring.
 Mr. Warren is currently a Retired Sergeant for a local agency and was the 2000 Missouri P.O.S.T.
 Part-time Instructor of the Year.